 Storage Solutions

-Use containers that are easy for toddlers to open and close.
-Label boxes or bins to separate developmental toys for babies by type or age.
+Use containers that are easy for toddlers to open and close: Label boxes or bins to separate developmental toys for babies by type or age.
 This helps keep things tidy and encourages independent play.

 - Clear plastic bins: See inside without opening, stackable for small spaces.